synnyyy/refine/README.md

 ## Installation & Usage

-To start using the Refine library, you need to loadstring it in your script.
-Here's an example:
+To start using the Refine library, follow these steps:

+1) Load the Refine library by using the loadstring function with the provided URL.
+Place this code at the beginning of your script:
 ```lua
 local Refine = loadstring(game:HttpGet("https://raw.githubusercontent.com/synnyyy/refine/main/project.lua", true))()
 Refine:Load() -- Loads the Refine module.

 ```
-You are highly advised to put this at the start of your code to prevent errors; do not forget to load Refine by using ``Refine:Load``